 - Hindenburg Journalist Pro for making podcasts (in an OS X VirtualBox VM)

 - Pixelmator for image editing and JPEG Mini for image compression

 - 10Centuries for publishing stuff to the web

 - 3 pens and 8 notebooks … because sometimes a pen and paper really is better than the best electronics money can buy

 Disclaimer: You know this but I’ll say it anyway.
-The opinions in this blog are my own, and does not reflect the views of my employer.
+The opinions in this blog are my own, and does not necessarily reflect the views of my employers.